-- (1) Subject to Subsection (2), NICTA may levy charges on operator licensees for the Universal Access and Service Fund, to be known as the "Universal Access and Service Levy". - (2) NICTA shall set the Universal Access and Service Levy as a percentage of the net revenues of each operator licensee at a level, to be determined annually, to apply from the beginning of each fiscal year - (a) to achieve the desired level of funding for the Universal Access and Service Fund for that year, less any amounts paid by NICTA in the previous year under Section 32(2)(a); and - (b) not exceeding a maximum percentage as prescribed in the regulations. - (3) Each operator licensee shall fully co-operate with NICTA, including through the provision of relevant information requested by NICTA, in order to enable NICTA to make the calculation identified in Subsection (2). - (4) Upon receiving notification by NICTA of the amount owed as its Universal Access and Service Levy, an operator licensee shall submit payment of the Universal Access and Service Levy to the Universal Access and Service Fund Trust Account. - (5) The Universal Access and Service Levy is a debt owed to the State and may, in addition to other available avenues, be recovered in a court of competent jurisdiction. - (6) Without limiting any other action or remedy available to it if an operator licensee fails to pay an amount owing in accordance with Subsection (4), NICTA may recover the outstanding amount of the Universal Access and Service Levy from funds otherwise payable under Section 115.
+- (1) Subject to Subsection (2), NICTA may levy charges on operator licensees for the Universal Access and Service Fund, to be known as the "Universal Access and Service Levy". - (2) NICTA shall set the Universal Access and Service Levy as a percentage of the net revenues of each operator licensee at a level, to be determined annually, to apply from the beginning of each fiscal year - (a) to achieve the desired level of funding for the Universal Access and Service Fund for that year as advised to NICTA by the UAS Board, less any amounts paid by NICTA in the previous year under Section 32(2)(a); and - (b) not exceeding a maximum percentage as prescribed in the regulations. - (3) Each operator licensee shall fully co-operate with NICTA, including through the provision of relevant information requested by NICTA, in order to enable NICTA to make the calculation identified in Subsection (2). - (4) Upon receiving notification by NICTA of the amount owed as its Universal Access and Service Levy, an operator licensee shall submit payment of the Universal Access and Service Levy to the Universal Access and Service Fund Trust Account. - (5) The Universal Access and Service Levy is a debt owed to the State and may, in addition to other available avenues, be recovered in a court of competent jurisdiction. - (6) Without limiting any other action or remedy available to it if an operator licensee fails to pay an amount owing in accordance with Subsection (4), NICTA may recover the outstanding amount of the Universal Access and Service Levy from funds otherwise payable under Section 115. - (7) Subject to Subsection (8), any regulations made under Section 32(4) may determine the timing for payment of the Universal Access and Service Levy and the manner of calculation of any late payment charges. - (8) No Universal Access and Service Levy may be charged prior to 1 January 2011.